toolmantim/boomper/README.md

 ## Configuration options

-You can configure Bumper using the following key in your `.github/bumper.yml` file:
+You can configure Boomper using the following key in your `.github/boomper.yml` file:

 |Key|Required|Description|
 |-|-|-|